AdobeDocs/platform-learn.en/help/tutorial-mobile-sdk-new/places.md

 * Update your tag property with the Places extension.
 * Update your schema to capture geolocation events.
 * Validate setup in Assurance.
-* Update your app to include the Places extension.
+* Update your app to register the Places extension.
 * Implement geo-location tracking from the Places service in your app.